THE sense of joy and ‘being somewhere special’ embraces you at Pennthorpe.

 Whilst pupils excel academically, the arts, music and sport are just as important.
 Sport, including rugby, football, netball, hockey and rounders, is played by all.
 Music features strongly, with more than 100 pupils learning a musical instrument.
 The tenor horn is currently being learned by all of year 3.
 Everyone is given an opportunity to shine and feel valued.

-“We embrace the range of abilities and range of personalities and characters that make up a school community,” said Mr Jones.
+“We embrace the range of abilities and range of personalities and characters that make up a school community,” said Mrs Bolton.
 “Diversity is what life is about and we welcome that.
 Our support for learning is exceptional and it is testament to our approach that around 50 per cent of our pupils gain scholarships at 13+ each year.”

 When Pennthorpe pupils leave they are well prepared, emotionally and academically, for what lies ahead at much larger schools.